 12. Nobody cares more about you and your business than you.

 13. You will outsell your best retail employees... every time.

 14. Customers never read the small print on coupons which will challenge your ideas of delivering customer service.

-15. People think that because you are the business owner you have no boss, which is completely wrong; you have many.
-Your business loan is your boss, your retail business space is your boss, plus every customer who walks through your door is your boss too.
+15. People think you have no boss because you are a business owner, which is completely wrong; you have many.
+Your business loan is your boss, your retail business space is your boss, and every customer who walks through your door is your boss.